 Speaking of camels, there was also camel milk chocolate, utterly different from the regular milk chocolate that I’m used to.
 While there were a few different ones, I decided to get one that was actually molded into the shape of a camel to bring the point across of what I was going to be indulging in later.

 The United Arab Emirates is known for its succulent dates, and you can get them in many different ways.
-Such as with almonds, chocolate covered or even just as good old fashioned dates.
+Such as with almonds, chocolate-covered, or even just as good old-fashioned dates.
 No matter how you get them, they make a great gift for date lovers.

-Candylicious is the world’s biggest candy store, and it’s conveniently located in the world’s largest mall, the Dubai Mall.
+If you’re visiting Dubai with kids, then you’ve got to check out Candylicious, the world’s biggest candy store, and it’s conveniently located in the world’s largest mall, the Dubai Mall.
 You can’t go home without grabbing a bag of some of your favorite candy, or even some new ones that you’ve never heard of before.
 You can also get to see them making the candy that is sold right there in front of you.

 You’ve got to pay a visit to the Dubai Spice Souk.
 There you’ll find spices that you’ve never even heard of.
 Madison and I were pleasantly surprised and spent quite some time there going through and sniffing and learning all about the spices that can be found there.
 I picked up some Arabian Fruit Tea that I intend to use upon my return.
 I was told that all I needed was a tiny teaspoon and water, no sugar or milk, so can’t wait to give it a try.

-You’ve also got to check out the Dubai Textile Exchange where you can find all sort of fabric material that you can use for making your own clothing.
+You’ve also got to check out the Dubai Textile Exchange where you can find all sorts of fabric materials that you can use for making your own clothing.
 You can also get products already made such as robes or even cashmere and silk scarves at a very reasonable price.
 Haggling is the name of the game at these markets, but in the end, you’ll end up with a quality piece at a price you won’t find here in the USA.